96mdjanealam/hopePulse-client-a12/README.md

    - Monitor website analytics and user activity.

 5. **Alerts**:
-   - Nice alerts for successful events or errors matching donors.
+   - Nice alerts for successful events or errors.

 6. **Blood Bank Directory**: A comprehensive directory of blood banks with contact information and availability status.